alkoumi/laravel-safa-sms/README.md

 Composer require alkoumi/laravel-safa-sms
 ```

-2. The service provider will automatically get registered.
-Or you may manually add the service provider in your `config/app.php` file:
+2. The service provider will automatically registered.
+Or you may manually do in your `config/app.php` file:

 ```
+'providers' => [
+      // ...
       ALkoumi\LaravelSafaSms\SafaSmsServiceProvider::class,
+];
 ```

 3. Publish 🥳 the configuration 💼 file using: